-I am happy to use certified compostable plastic and use numerous PLA plastic products
+I am happy to use certified compostable plastic and use numerous PLA plastic products.

 Weak Willed & Family Unity

-There are some plastic wrapped foods and a lot of booze ( plastic lined tonic tins, plastic corks in wine) I cannot give up.
+There are some plastic wrapped foods and booze ( plastic lined tonic tins, plastic corks in wine) I cannot give up.
 But by continuing to campaign for real disposable packaging I am hoping that one day I will be able to eat these things guilt free.
 You can see the plastic food we eat here and the plastic booze (and some great alternatives), here.

 Rather than boycotting all plastics I believe we should be discussing